 Church of the Holy Virgin Mary, also called "Ružica" (eng.
 "Little Rose"), was founded in 15th century in the lower part of Belgrade Fortress during the Serbian Despotate and the reign of Stefan Lazarević.

 The medieval church was destroyed by the Turks in 1521, when they conquered Belgrade.
-On the same spot, the new church was errected in 1869, after Prince Mihailo Obrenović got the keys of the City of Belgrade in 1867, which meant that it belonged to Serbia and the Serbs once again.
+On the same spot, the new church was erected in 1869, after Prince Mihailo Obrenović got the keys of the City of Belgrade in 1867, which meant that it belonged to Serbia and the Serbs once again.
 It is said that Church "Ružica", the medieval one, was actually the oldest church in Belgrade, but no one nows exactly when it was built.
-What is commonly known is the fact that it was errected by the wellspring of St. Petka and the stream of water run beneath its foundations.
+What is commonly known is the fact that it was erected by the wellspring of St. Petka and the stream of water run beneath its foundations.
 The name "Ružica" is after one of three sisters who aledgedly built three churches, one each, as their endowment.

 Placed in a wonderful surroundings of the Belgrade Fortress, Military Museum possesses a truly unique display of military related stuff from the period that covers more than thousand years of unsettling and troublesome history in the Balkans.
 The museum consists of a large building and surrounding open space.